Often promoted by their 55,000+ independent reps as clean and natural, the brand has developed a reputation for being such.

 - Phenoxyethanol (a relatively safe preservative, but there are better alternatives)

 - Dimethicone (silicones, derived from fossil fuels)

 Don't go thinking that the brand is 100% natural or organic, either.
 There are synthetics to be found, but it's virtually impossible to have a cosmetics company that only uses natural ingredients.

 However, you could do much worse when it comes to ingredients in beauty products.
 Contamination with heavy metals is a common concern with cosmetics.
 These heavy metals aren't ingredients, but are rather contaminants that end up in the products, often from the dyes and pigments used.

 The brand claims that they do rigorous testing on their products for the presence of heavy metals on all products before they hit the shelves.
 However, the results of these tests are not made public, so it's impossible for us to independently vet them.

 All in all, the brand does well in the ingredients department, and although we would prefer if they skipped the ingredients like synthetic dyes, this is currently almost impossible for a cosmetics brand.

 Sustainability (Rating: Iffy)

-This may sound like a great thing at first glance, and it's not terrible, but it's not quite as sustainable as it might sound.
+This may sound like a great thing, and it's not terrible, but it's not entirely as sustainable as it might sound.